FatConan/sand/README.md

 from within the checked out folder.

+## A Note on Security

+The [extended site object](#extended-site-object) aspects of **Sand** are designed to make it flexible enough to accommodate a range of different project types
+(it has been used to generate a number of things from blogs to portfolios to documentation sites like this one), however, this also provides an avenue for potentially malicious code to be executed by **Sand**.

+For example, if you run **Sand** periodically on an accessible server and an attacker were able to compromise the `sand/extensions.py` file to modify the `_extend_environment` method to do something malicious then **Sand** would execute it.

+This hasn't been a major concern in its design as **Sand** is meant to generate static sites and so it's presumed that whatever safe environment
+**Sand** was executed within would be separate to the potentially exposed environment in which its output would be deployed.

+Still it's worth noting this potential vector.

 ## Configuration

 Describing the configuration in the `site.json` file we'll make reference to how we build our example.